 In Japanese cuisine, a small portion of wasabi is placed

 inside the sushi during the preparation stage.
 In this approach, no wasabi is

 served on the side.
 However, when wasabi is served on the side of your sushi or

-sashimi it is an indication that you should mix the wasabi with soy sauce provided
+sashimi it is an indication that you should mix the grated wasabi rhizome with soy sauce provided

 in the small sauce dish.
 Sashimi is thinly sliced raw meat usually fish such as